 - your regular living expenses, for example, rent or mortgage payments

 Personal information about what kind of a person you are, your health, what you look like, and your habits can be included in your credit report.
-But if any of this kind of information is unfavourable, the consumer reporting agency must make reasonable efforts to confirm it.
+But if any of this kind of information is unfavourable, the must make reasonable efforts to confirm it.
 If the agency cannot confirm it, they must say so in your credit report.